domingoclub/website/content/2021-04-06-food/2021-04-06-tempeh/2021-04-06-soy-tempeh/_index.md

 title: Soy tempeh
 featured: True
 featured_image: tempeh-cooked-02.jpg
-featured_desc: How to make tempeh in a few steps
+featured_desc: Let us show you how to make tempeh in a few steps
 ---

 # What is it?